Company gets $2.6 million to relinquish oil lease on Montana land that’s sacred to Native Americans

 The lease was issued in 1982 but has not been developed.
 It’s on the site of the creation story for the Blackfoot tribes of southern Canada and Montana’s Blackfeet Nation.
 Tribal members bitterly opposed drilling.

-In exchange for giving up the lease, Solenex LLC will receive $2 million from the federal government and $600,000 from a coalition of groups that intervened in the case, said David McDonald with the Mountain States Legal Foundation, which represented the company.

-The Wyss Foundation, a charitable group founded by Swiss billionaire Hansjorg Wyss, also provided money for the deal, according to Tim Preso, attorney for a group of tribal and conservation groups.
+In exchange for giving up the lease, Solenex LLC will receive $2.6 million, said David McDonald with the Mountain States Legal Foundation, which represented the company.
+The government will pay $2 million and the Wyss Foundation, a charitable group founded by Swiss billionaire Hansjorg Wyss, will provide the remaining $625,000, according to McDonald and Wyss spokesperson Marnee Banks.

 The Solenex lease had been cancelled in 2016 under then-U.S. Interior Secretary Sally Jewell at the request of the Blackfoot tribes and conservation groups.